Your Phone Rings. A Customer Wants to Book—and Pay Now.

 This is one of the most valuable workflows for high-ticket services.
 You can set up installment payments during the initial call.

-When to use this: Large contractor projects, multi-session programs, wedding photography packages, dental work
+When to use this: Large contractor projects, multi-session programs, wedding photography packages, dental work.
+Firms using payment plans collect 49% more revenue per lawyer.
+QuickBooks offers 800+ app integrations for seamless payment tracking.

 Example conversation: